-- I-2-1 It is important to ensure that name screening by a bank, as required under the Notice, is performed against the latest UN listings as they are updated from time to time.
-A bank should have in place policies, procedures and controls to continuously monitor the listings and take necessary follow-up action within a reasonable period of time, as required under the applicable laws and regulations. - I-2-2 A bank should also have policies and procedures to detect attempts by its employees or officers to circumvent the applicable laws and regulations (including MAS Regulations) such as -
+I-2-1 It is important to ensure that name screening by a direct life insurer, as required under the Notice, is performed against the latest UN listings as they are updated from time to time.
+A direct life insurer should have in place policies, procedures and controls to continuously monitor the listings and take necessary follow-up action within a reasonable period of time, as required under the applicable laws and regulations.